-Make sure your billing descriptor is clear and recognizable on your customer’s credit card statements.
-Create easy ways for customers to contact your business and ask questions about transactions.
-Explain your return policies clearly on your website and automatically apply those policies before customers buy from your site.
-Automated order confirmations will help customers remember their transactions so they don’t dispute them in error.
-Implementing a shipment tracking system allows customers to track their orders in real time, and you can use it to help prove that customers received their items.
+Ensure your billing descriptor is clear and recognizable on your customer’s credit card statements.
+Create easy ways for customers to contact your business and ask about transactions.
+Explain your return policies on your website and automatically apply those policies before customers buy from your site.
+Automated order confirmations will help customers remember their transactions, so they don’t dispute them in error.
+Implementing a shipment tracking system allows customers to track their orders in real-time, and you can use it to help prove that customers received their items.

 You Need a Modern Fraud Prevention Solution

 The steps we’ve outlined above will help you reduce your chargeback rate.
-However, you need a modern fraud prevention solution in place to combat chargeback fraud, one that can automatically identify transactions that pose a risk to your business.
+However, you need a modern fraud prevention solution to combat chargeback fraud that can automatically identify transactions that pose a risk to your business.